Diverse Mini-Batch Selection in Reinforcement Learning for Efficient Chemical Exploration in de novo Drug Design: Experimental Evaluation

-We compare the use of DPP in combination with different techniques of reward shaping for \textit{de novo} drug design: (1) no reward shaping technique, i.e., the reward function observed by the agent is stationary.
-This is included as a baseline to investigate if diverse mini-batch selection can act as an alternative approach to the commonly used reward shaping techniques to avoid mode collapse; (2) the effects of the DPP kernel matrices $L$ when using the commonly used identical molecular scaffold (IMS) penalty \cite{blaschke2020memory}, which sets the reward to 0 when $M$ molecules with the same molecular scaffold have been generated; (3) the use of DPP when utilizing the reward shaping technique TanhRND proposed by \citet{svensson2024diversityawarereinforcementlearningnovo}, which shows promising empirical results in terms of diversity.
-We denote the raw reward without any reward shaping as the \emph{extrinsic reward}.
-By \emph{standalone} we refer to the configuration without DPP and reward shaping.
+We compare the use of mini-batch diversification in combination with different techniques to modify the original reward for \textit{de novo} drug design: (1) no modification of the reward, i.e., the agent observes the original (extrinsic) reward; (2) using the popular identical molecular scaffold (IMS) penalty \cite{blaschke2020memory}, which sets the reward to $0$ when $M$ molecules with the same molecular scaffold have been generated; (3) using the TanhRND technique \cite{svensson2024diversityawarereinforcementlearningnovo}, which shows promising empirical results in terms of diversity.
+No modification of the reward is included as a baseline to investigate if mini-batch diversification can act as an alternative approach to avoid mode collapse by modifying the original reward.
+We hereafter denote the original reward without any modification as the \emph{extrinsic reward}.
+For mini-batch diversification with a mini-batch of $k=64$ SMILES, we first generate $B = 640$ SMILES via multinomial sampling and then use $k$-DPP to select a diverse mini-batch.
+Without mini-batch diversification, we directly generate $k=64$ SMILES via multinomial sampling, which is the standard procedure of the REINVENT framework.
+We denote these approaches without mini-batch diversification as \emph{diversification-free}.